aragonzkresearch/tlcs-c/README.md

 ./bin/demo_prover proof
 ```
 The previous command will simulate a party that creates his public key and proof and writes it to the file named `proof`.
-The demo will ask you for which type of curve you want to generate your public key and for how many intervals `X` in the future you want that the protocol is executed.
-The intervals are counted in slots of `3` seconds, so if you select `100` it means that you are executing the protocol so that the aggregated public key will be invertible `300` seconds in the future.
-Let `T` be the fime in the future that it is induced by this value `X`.
+The demo will ask you for which type of curve you want to generate your public key and for a round number `T` of LOE with respect to which you want that the protocol is executed.
 The file is intented to simulate a blockchain activity so if you will re-execute the same command with same file, you will simulate another party who wrote to the blockchain.
-Let us suppose we executed the command twice and in each execution we used the same file `proof`, the same curve number (e.g., `714`) and we selected the same input `X` equal to `100`.
+Let us suppose we executed the command twice and in each execution we used the same file `proof`, the same curve number (e.g., `714`) and we selected the same input `T`.

 Now, the file `proof` contains the public keys and the proofs of two parties.
 ```bash